ggiallo28/aws-cloudformation-macros/Template/README.md

 # Work in Progress

-- Auto Tag Resource in the imported Template using Tag property.
+- auto tag resource in the imported template using tag property

-- Return Values for custom resources
+- recoursive include cloudformation templates

+- let user to provide git credentials as aws secret

+- extend cloudformation filed support, ex findinmap or metadata